 Where fortnightly work is less than 30 hours, an appropriate level of job search must be set.
 Where a principal carer parent is receiving part rate PP (i.e. not precluded from payment) and their hours worked are:

-Example 2: Julliette is a principal carer parent with 2 children aged 4 and 7.
+Example 2: Julliette is a principal carer parent with 2 children aged 7 and 9.
 Julliette has been working 40 hours a fortnight at a local supermarket.
 The supermarket reduces her hours to 20 hours a fortnight and these hours are expected to last for at least the next few months.
-Julliette is set a job search requirement of 3 job contacts a fortnight so she can find a further 10 hours of work a fortnight, and is referred to a JSA provider for employment assistance.
+Julliette is set a job search requirement of 3 job contacts a fortnight so she can find a further 10 hours of work a fortnight, and is referred to a provider for employment assistance.

 Example 3: Katherine is a principal carer parent with one child, Alfred, aged 6.
 Katherine is working 32 hours a fortnight in a small family owned local cafe.
 On Tuesdays she normally works a 6 hour shift.
 However, on one Tuesday the owner has to close the cafe because of a family emergency after only being open one hour.
 This means that Katherine only works 27 hours in that fortnight.
 Katherine will return to her normal 32 hours a fortnight routine the following fortnight.
 As the reduction in hours could not have been foreseen and she will definitely return to her normal hours, Katherine is not required to look for additional work.
 If, however, the reduction in hours lasted beyond this instance then she would have to look for additional work.

 A principal carer is not required to meet any activity test requirements during the fortnight that the Christmas public holiday falls.
-However, they are still required to lodge their statement (1.1.S.350) to Centrelink for this period in order to report any earnings and stimulate their payment.
+However, they are still required to lodge their statement (1.1.S.350) to DHS for this period in order to report any earnings and stimulate their payment.

 Where a principal carer is meeting the activity test by working (including instances where working is one of a combination of activities that meet the activity test) and the person's employer initiates a shutdown period over the long school holiday Christmas break, the principal carer is considered to be meeting the activity test as long as they reasonably expect to resume their employment when their employer resumes in the New Year.
 The employer initiated shut down period break can only be taken while the place of employment has shut down, up to a maximum of 8 weeks.
 After 8 weeks the principal carer will be required to participate in additional activities to meet activity test requirements.

 Example 1: Jeremy is a PPS recipient with 2 children, Mark who is 8 and Kerryn who is 6.
-Jeremy works 32 hours per fortnight as a teachers aide at the local primary school.
+Jeremy works 32 hours per fortnight as a teacher's aide at the local primary school.
 From 22 December 2012 the school is closed for the long school holidays and Jeremy is unable to continue his regular 32 hours per fortnight until it re-opens for the new school year on 8 February 2013.
-Jeremy lets Centrelink know that his work place is shutting down for the period between 22 December 2012 and 8 February 2013 but that he will resume his regular hours when it opens again, by producing a letter from the school.
-As the shut down period is less than the maximum 8 weeks Jeremy will not be required to do any additional activities to meet his activity test and his PPS payment rate will increase to reflect his reduced earnings.
+Jeremy lets DHS know that his work place is shutting down for the period between 22 December 2012 and 8 February 2013 but that he will resume his regular hours when it opens again, by producing a letter from the school.
+As the shut-down period is less than the maximum 8 weeks Jeremy will not be required to do any additional activities to meet his activity test and his PPS payment rate will increase to reflect his reduced earnings.

 PP recipients, who have to wait for a period of time before commencing employment of at least 30 hours a fortnight or an approved course, would normally be expected to undertake job search in the intervening period.
 Similarly, PP recipients working 30 hours a fortnight on a casual basis would be expected to undertake job search for periods in which the business is in a holiday shut down.